 The Bank is an Italian bank with shares listed on regulated markets and as such deals with any conflicts of interest of the members of its administrative, management and supervisory bodies in accordance with the requirements of Article 2391 ("Directors' interests") and Art.
-2391-bis of the Italian civil code ("Related party transactions"), Article 53, paragraph 4 ("Regulatory supervision") and Article 136 ("Obligations of bank corporate officers") of the Consolidated Banking Act (TUB) and the regulatory provisions on related party transactions adopted by CONSOB with Resolution no. 17221 of March 12, 2010 ("Regulation on Related Party transactions") and by the Bank of Italy on December 12, 2011 ("Circular 263/2006-Update no. 9 on risk and conflicts of interest with respect to affiliated parties").
+2391-bis of the Italian civil code ("Related party transactions"), Article 53, paragraph 4 ("Regulatory supervision") and Article 136 ("Obligations of bank corporate officers") of the Consolidated Banking Act (TUB) and the regulatory provisions on related party transactions adopted by CONSOB with Resolution no. 17221 of March 12, 2010 as amended from time to time ("Regulation on Related Party transactions") and by the Bank of Italy on December 12, 2011 ("Circular 263/2006-Update no. 9 on risk and conflicts of interest with respect to affiliated parties", as amended from time to time).